myriadrf/LimeSuite/docs/setup/documentation.rst

 Running the Docker documentation generation file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To generate this documentation using Docker, in the root folder of the repository run:
+To generate this documentation using Docker, in the root directory of the repository run:

 .. code-block:: bash

     docker build -o <output_location> -f GenerateDocumentation.Dockerfile .

-This will run the whole documentation generation script and place the generated HTML in the specified folder.
+This will run the whole documentation generation script and place the generated HTML in the specified directory.

 More information
 ----------------